Skip to main content

 Validation was first introduced in 2006, and countries were assessed as “candidate” or “compliant”.
 In 2016, a new Validation system was implemented whereby countries received an overall assessment as well as assessments on individual requirements of the EITI Standard, i.e. "outstanding progress", “satisfactory progress”, “meaningful progress”, “inadequate progress” and “no progress”.

-In April 2021, a new Validation model and procedure took effect, as agreed by the EITI Board in December 2020.
+In April 2021, a new Validation model was introduced, as agreed by the EITI Board in December 2020.
 The revised model, underpinned by an extensive consultation process, was designed to maintain a rigorous approach to Validation, while ensuring that EITI implementation responds to national priorities.

 Resources for implementing countries